Carrion crow: Distribution and genetic relationship to hooded crows

-The carrion crow (Corvus corone) and hooded crow (Corvus cornix), including the former's slightly larger allied subspecies C. c. orientalis, are two very closely related species; the geographic distributions of both forms of carrion crow across Europe are illustrated in the accompanying diagram.
-It is believed that this distribution might have resulted from the glaciation cycles during the Pleistocene, which caused the parent population to split into isolates which subsequently re-expanded their ranges when the climate warmed causing secondary contact.
+The carrion crow (C. corone) and hooded crow (C. cornix), including the former's slightly larger allied subspecies C. c. orientalis, are two very closely related species; the geographic distributions of both forms of carrion crow across Europe are illustrated in the accompanying diagram.
+This distribution might have resulted from the glaciation cycles during the Pleistocene, which caused the parent population to split into isolates, which subsequently re-expanded their ranges when the climate warmed, causing secondary contact.

 Poelstra and coworkers sequenced almost the entire genomes of both species in populations at varying distances from the contact zone to find that the two species were genetically identical, both in their DNA and in its expression (in the form of mRNA), except for the lack of expression of a small portion (<0.28%) of the genome (situated on avian chromosome 18) in the hooded crow, which imparts the lighter plumage colouration on its torso.
-Thus the two species can viably hybridize, and occasionally do so at the contact zone, but the all-black carrion crows on the one side of the contact zone mate almost exclusively with other all-black carrion crows, while the same occurs among the hooded crows on the other side of the contact zone.
+Thus, the two species can viably hybridize, and occasionally do so at the contact zone, but the all-black carrion crows on the one side of the contact zone mate almost exclusively with other all-black carrion crows, while the same occurs among the hooded crows on the other side of the contact zone.

-It is therefore clear that it is only the outward appearance of the two species that inhibits hybridization.
+Clearly, then, only the outward appearance of the two species inhibits hybridization.
 The authors attribute this to assortative mating (rather than to ecological selection), the advantage of which is not clear, and it would lead to the rapid appearance of streams of new lineages, and possibly even species, through mutual attraction between mutants.
-Unnikrishnan and Akhila propose, instead, that koinophilia is a more parsimonious explanation for the resistance to hybridization across the contact zone, despite the absence of physiological, anatomical or genetic barriers to such hybridization.
-The carrion crow is also found in the mountains and forests of Japan and also in the cities of Japan.
+Unnikrishnan and Akhila propose, instead, that koinophilia is a more parsimonious explanation for the resistance to hybridization across the contact zone, despite the absence of physiological, anatomical, or genetic barriers to such hybridization.
+The carrion crow is also found in the mountains, forests, and cities of Japan.